christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Gameplay

 Most RPGs have an option to be equipped with Tandem HEAT rounds.
-They do not replace the normal RPG round,giving you the option of using both.
+They do not replace the normal RPG round, giving you the option of using both.
 Before attacking, announce which type is used by the system operator.
 Attacks are performed the same way as any normal RPG attack.